crowdsourcing-class/crowdsourcing-class.github.io/assignment9.md

 ###Who

+Most of the records do not contain data about race.
+But for those that do, we can see some interesting results.
+Try using the [stacked bar graph](https://developers.google.com/chart/interactive/docs/gallery/columnchart#StackedColumns) to produce a graph like this one.
+You are welcome to try looking at this slighly differently- e.g. including information about age or gender instead of or in addition to information about race.

 <div id="race_div" style="width: 500px; height: 175;"></div>

 ###How

+The information we collected about "type of gun" is not very structured, but we can still pull out some high-level information.
+By looking through the records and counting the "type of gun" strings with contain the words "rifle", "shotgun", "pistol", "revolver", and "handgun", we can get a sense of how often each type of gun was used.
+Using the [Diff Charts API](https://developers.google.com/chart/interactive/docs/gallery/diffchart) we can make it more interesting by comparing how the gun types are different between fatal shootings (inner circle) and non-fatal shootings (outer circle).

 <div id="guns_div" style="width: 500px; height: 175;"></div>

+###Tell us something cool

+Create any two plots you want to display something interesting from the data.
+One trick for making your graphs instantly more interesting (and for forcing yourself to ask deeper questions) is to always display multiple dimensions at a time.
+Shootings over time of day?
+Boring.
+Fatal vs. non-fatal shootings by time of day and age of shooter?
+So much more cool!!
+Keep in mind all of the types of data we collected and try to think of meaningful questions you can ask.
+E.g.

+- Look at how is the type of gun used varies based on location.
+Age?
+Gender?
+- Look at a subset of the data- just domestic violence shootings, or self-defense shootings.
+- Extra credit if you link up with an external resource.
+E.g. can you say anything about shootings in a city as a function of [the average income](http://www.census.gov/compendia/statab/cats/income_expenditures_poverty_wealth/income_and_poverty--state_and_local_data.html) or the city's [spending on law enforcement](http://www.census.gov/compendia/statab/cats/law_enforcement_courts_prisons/criminal_justice_expenditures.html)?

 ##Deliverables

-This assignment is due <b>Wednesday, November 5</b>.
+This assignment is due <b>Monday, November 24</b>.
 You can work in pairs, but you must declare the fact that you are working together when you turn your assignment.
 Remember to submit your questionnaire before the deadline.
-Your deliverables are stated at the ends of parts 1 and 2, but in the spirit of EM, I will reiterate:

-1. 3 files containing labels for each url, one file for each algorithm (majority, weighted, and CrowdFlower)
-2. 3 files containing qualities for each worker, one file for each algorithm (majority, weighted, and CrowdFlower)
-3. Your completed questionnaire
-4. Any code you used to run your algorithms and/or perform your analyses.
-Your code should be readable enough that we can tell what you did, but does not need to conform to any particular interface.
+1. Your deduped data, in json format.
+2. Two figures from our analysis, which you reproduced, as html files.
+3. Your own two figures, as html, png, or pdf files.
+4. Your answers to the [questionnaire]().

-You can turn in your assignment using
+You can turn in your figures using

-	$ turnin -c nets213 -p quality -v *
+	$ turnin -c nets213 -p the-end -v *